Search Seton Hill

 The GRE is not required.
 Seton Hill uses a holistic review process that evaluates academic performance, healthcare experience, and readiness for the program rather than standardized test scores.

-Applicants are required to complete a minimum of 300 hours of direct patient care experience, which may be either paid or volunteer, and to shadow three physician assistants in different specialties for at least four hours each.
+Graduate-entry (MS) applicants are required to complete a minimum of 300 hours of direct patient care experience, which may be either paid or volunteer, and to shadow three physician assistants in different specialties for at least four hours each.
 All direct patient care and shadowing requirements must be completed by the time of matriculation if the applicant is accepted into the program.
 Applicants may apply with outstanding hours as long as they are actively working toward completing them prior to the program start date.

-Direct transfers into the B.S./M.S. or M.S.
-PA Programs are not accepted.
+Direct transfers into the BS/MS or MS PA Programs are not accepted.

 No preference is given to current Seton Hill students or alumni.
 All applicants are evaluated equally.